dji-sdk/Mobile-SDK-Tutorial/en/Android/PlaybackAlbumDemo/Playback_Demo_Android_en.md

 In previous sections, we discussed and implemented three out of four camera modes.
 In this section we will cover the final camera mode, **Download Mode**.

 Please note that **DNG images and 4k video cannot be downloaded through playback mode**.
-In addition, the two methods below are not supported by the Inspire 1, Phantom 3 Professional or the M100:
+In addition, the two methods below are not supported by the Inspire 1 or Phantom 3 Professional:

 - `fetchMediaData(DJIMedia, DJIExecuteResultCallback)`
 - `fetchMediaThumbnail(DJIMedia, DJIExecuteResultCallback)`